North Korea tensions prompt change in U.S. Air Force radar plans

 The comments came the same day that the commander of U.S. forces in the Pacific told Congress the United States is capable of intercepting a North Korean missile, should Pyongyang launch one in the coming days.
 But Washington may choose not to shoot it down if the projected trajectory shows it is not a threat.

-The Aleutian Islands are a chain of 14 large volcanic islands and 57 smaller ones that extend about 1,200 miles from the western coast of Alaska.
+The Aleutian Islands are a chain of 14 large volcanic islands and 57 smaller ones that extend about 1,200 miles (1,900 km) from the western coast of Alaska.

 The Air Force has operated various missile-tracking radars on one of the islands, Shemya, since 1943.
 It has a 95-foot diameter active electronically scanned array AN/FPS-108 Cobra Dane radar built by Raytheon Co at Eareckson Air Station on the island.